Nokia 1 Plus Might Just Have Been Spotted

-While the tech world is largely anticipating the Nokia 9 PureView at MWC 2019, HMD Global is now rumoured to have another Nokia phone in the pipeline that could be showcased alongside the penta-lens camera smartphone next month.
-The mysterious Nokia phone reportedly carries model number TA-1152.
-It is speculated especially for the Indian market.
-Some previous reports mentioned the Nokia 1 Plus and Nokia 8.1 Plus as the company's few new phones that could head to the MWC this year.
-The latest revelation could be related to the Nokia 1 Plus.
-The new Android Go model is expected to be the successor to the Nokia 1 that HMD Global had launched as its most affordable smartphone in India last year.
+While the smartphone enthusiasts are largely anticipating the Nokia 9 PureView at the MWC 2019, HMD Global is now rumoured to have another Nokia phone in the pipeline that could be showcased alongside the penta-lens camera phone next month.
+The mysterious Nokia phone reportedly carries the model number TA-1152.
+It is speculated to be coming to the Indian market specifically.
+Some previous reports mentioned the Nokia 1 Plus and Nokia 8.1 Plus as the company's few new phones that could be heading to the MWC this year.
+So, it is possible that the latest revelation could be related to the Nokia 1 Plus phone.
+The alleged Android Go phone is expected to be a successor to the Nokia 1, which HMD Global had launched as its most affordable smartphone in India last year.

 The Nokia phone with model number TA-1152 will be the next model by HMD Global for India, reports DroidShout.
 It is believed that the new handset will debut in the country soon after Mobile World Congress (MWC) 2019.